 We are publishing our very own children’s book entitled The Bugman’s Great Escape which will be available for distribution in June.
 It was written and illustrated pro-bono by a team of professionals to raise money, improve awareness, and recruit more volunteers.
 Doorstep raised the necessary funds through a crowdfunding campaign.
 Any donation to Doorstep over £15 will be rewarded with a copy of the full colour, illustrated story.
-An e-version of the book is available here.
+Download a copy of The Bugman's Great Escape.

 How are you funded?
 We receive funding from Hammersmith & Fulham Council as well as numerous charitable trusts and foundations.

 How long have you worked there?
 What has changed over that time?
 Doorstep began offering its home reading support services on a west London estate in 2008.
 Since then, Doorstep has expanded to provide services across seven locations throughout London, reading to over 400 children each week.

 How do you think you’ve made a difference to people’s lives?
 What makes us unique, among the myriad of other children’s literacy support charities, is that we work within children’s homes.
 We seek to disassociate reading as “work” undertaken only at school, where the emphasis is on learning to read rather than the joyful immersion in stories.
 We are encouraging the children to celebrate books and embrace reading as a pastime, while setting a model for parents and carers to adopt themselves and take an active involvement in their children’s education.